 First from his underground lair below the coarse monotony of Munich Bogenhausen’s Arabellapark, later from Los Angeles, Moroder defined the sound of music for the ’80s.
-Having played a crucial role in the establishment of the electronic disco sound, Moroder worked with and for Donna Summer, David Bowie and Freddy Mercury (to name but a very select few), while also leaving an imprint on the movie world through his scores for American Gigolo, Scarface and Cat People (to name but a few).
+Having played a crucial role in the establishment of the electronic disco sound, Moroder worked with Donna Summer, David Bowie and Freddy Mercury (to name but a very select few), while also leaving an imprint on the movie world through his scores for (amongst others) American Gigolo, Scarface and Cat People.

-In 1978, he even received an Oscar for his music accompanying Alan Parker’s Midnight Express, in one of the Academy’s irregular, ill-fated attempts at showcasing its openness to modern trends.
+In 1978, he even received an Oscar for his soundtrack accompanying Alan Parker’s movie, Midnight Express, in one of the Academy’s irregular, ill-fated attempts at showcasing an openness to modern trends.

 At this point, one of Moroder’s core personal interests inevitably comes to the fore: automobiles.
 As could be expected from an Italian who spent an extended period of his lifetime in southern (then West) Germany, synthesisers and microphones weren’t the only technical objects that tickled his fancy, just as his aesthetic interests extended beyond sunglasses and white pianos.

 Moroder was such a petrolhead/Autonarr/fanatico di motori that he truly put his money were his heart was when he invested in the enterprise of erstwhile Lamborghini engineer, Claudio Zampolli: Cizeta.